What’s the Good News?

 -

-His Glory is uncomparable.
-His beauty, goodness, holiness, and splendor are unlike any other, and we were created to display that glory with our lives.
-To live gloryco means to believe in the name of Jesus, and live your life in holy obedience to Him.
-When His glory is on display in our lives, we catch a glimpse of the eden that once was, and the eternal eden that is to come.
+His glory is beyond comparison.
+His beauty, holiness, and splendor are unlike anything else in all creation—and we were made to display that glory in our lives.
+To live for His glory means to believe in the name of Jesus and to walk in loving obedience to Him.
+When His glory is revealed in us, we catch a glimpse of Eden as it once was, and a foretaste of the eternal Eden still to come.

-So, what do we do until then as believers?
-Matthew 28:19-20 tells us: "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age.
+Until that day, Jesus has given His people a mission: “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+And surely I am with you always, to the very end of the age.”

 Romans 6:9-10, John 11:25-26, 2 Corinthians 3:18, Isaiah 65:17-19, Revelation 21:1-4, Philippians 3:20-21,